 This deference to Easter included not just the week before, but the week after, making this a comparatively lackluster two weeks in the Bible Belt.
 Without clever sermon titles ("Satan Subtracts and Divides, God Adds and Multiplies") diverting my thought from my private reveries, that duty has largely been left to road kill.
-The first two days of these travels with Don Jaime were devoid of roadside cadavers, as they do not turn up on bike paths, somewhat immuring one from what wild critters inhabit a region.
+The first two days of these travels with Don Jaime were devoid of roadside cadavers, as they do not turn up on bike paths.

 If it weren't for road kill, I wouldn't have known that armadillos had made their way to Alabama.
 Otherwise its just been the usual coons, possums, squirrels, skunks and deer along with the occasional dog and cat.
 There was a string of bloated and decaying deer alongside the thick forest of the Audubon State Park near the Ohio River.
 The exceptionally warm spring with some days of eighty degree temperatures heightened the stench of the massacred.